aifoundry-org/olmo-llamafile/README.md

 *Allows to convert gguf-ed LMMs to llamafile and upload them to public HF repo* *You can do that from your local machine and from GitHub Actions*

+# Status

+- [x] Convert gguf model to llamafile and upload to huggingface using docker
+- [x] GitHub actions for convert gguf model to llamafile and upload to huggingface
+- [ ] GitHub actions for convert raw model to llamafile and upload to huggingface

 # Up and running

 ## Preparation